 December 2012 - Awarded 16,455 onshore acres in New Zealand block offer, to be advanced in a 60/40 partnership with New Zealand Oil & Gas.

 February 2013 - Four wells in production, results pending from two additional wells.
 Retract previous production guidance.
 Announce new strategy to focus on lower-cost exploration production opportunities that are close to infrastructure, with the objective of increasing near-term production and cash flow while reducing exploration expenditures.
 Decision to delay remaining two wells in Eltham/Alton drill program and focus on commercial opportunities in the pending acquisition of assets from Origin.

 April 2013 - New oil discovery in Arakamu-2 from Mt.
 Messenger formation.
-External firm hired to analyse artificial lift in Mt.
-Messenger wells, looking for opportunities to increase production.
+External firm hired to complete a Mt.
+Messenger reservoir review, looking for opportunities to increase production.

 June 2013 - Announce revised terms for acquisition of strategic upstream and midstream assets from Origin Energy.